dboyd42/tryhackme/rooms/wifi-hacking-101/README.rst

 :BSSID: 02:1A:11:FF:D9:BD
 :ESSID: 'James Honor 8'

-#1 What flag do we use to specify a BSSID to attack?
+1. What flag do we use to specify a BSSID to attack?

 -b

-#2 What flag do we use to specify a wordlist?
+2. What flag do we use to specify a wordlist?

 -w

-#3 How do we create a HCCAPX in order to use hashcat to crack the password?
+3. How do we create a HCCAPX in order to use hashcat to crack the password?

 -j

-#4 Using the rockyou wordlist, crack the password in the attached capture.
+4. Using the rockyou wordlist, crack the password in the attached capture.
 What's the password?

-:ANS: greeneggsandham
+greeneggsandham

 Walkthrough
 ===========